kubeshop/testkube/docs/tests-getting-results.md

 ```

-as we can see now it's quite easy to parse data from test executions with tools like `jq` or in other programmatic ways.
+It is quite easy to parse data from test executions with tools like `jq` or in other programmatic ways.

-### Need non-standard output - go-template for the rescue
+### **Need Non-standard Output?
+Go-Template for the Rescue**

-If you need some non-standard test execution output you can easily use ouput `-o go` with passed `--go-template` template content.
+If you need non-standard test execution output, you can easily use ouput `-o go` with the passed `--go-template` template content.

 ```sh
 kubectl testkube tests execution 615d7e1ab046f8fbd3d955d6 -ogo --go-template='{{.Name}} {{.Id}} {{.ExecutionResult.Status}}'